valkhmyrov/yamdb_final/README.md

 * [Ubuntu](https://ubuntu.com/) - server with Ubuntu Linux

 Needed secrets:
+-
 - HOST - FQDN/IP of host
 - USER - login of user to access to host.
 User must have sudo permissions.
 - SSH_KEY - ssh key to host
 - PASSPHRASE - ssh passphrase to key
-- DOCKER_USERNAME - login to [hub.docker.com](https://hub.docker.com/), to put builded image
+- DOCKER_USERNAME - login to [hub.docker.com](https://hub.docker.com/) to put builded image
 - DOCKER_PASSWORD - password to [hub.docker.com](https://hub.docker.com/)
-- TELEGRAM_TO - ID of telegramm account, which will receive notification
+- TELEGRAM_TO - ID of telegramm account which will receive notification
-- TELEGRAM_TOKEN - token of telegramm bot, whom will send notifications
+- TELEGRAM_TOKEN - token of telegramm bot which will send notifications

 This variables will be putted to .env
 - POSTGRES_USER - login to bd